Claude on AWS Bedrock

 }

-This is the minimal set.
-For everything else — AWS_PROFILE, AWS_BEARER_TOKEN_BEDROCK, SSO credential auto-refresh, LLM gateways, service tiers, prompt caching — see Anthropic's Bedrock docs and the environment variables reference.
+This example contains the minimum set.
+For AWS_PROFILE, AWS_BEARER_TOKEN_BEDROCK, SSO credential auto-refresh, LLM gateways, service tiers, and prompt caching, read Anthropic's Bedrock documentation and the environment variables reference.

 % claude